SuperGabe5/Chocomin-Image/README.md

-Chocomin is a Vanilla OS based system that uses the Cinnamon desktop environment instead of gnome and the yaru theme
+Chocomin is a Vanilla OS based system that uses the Cinnamon desktop environment with the yaru theme  and breeze cursors instead gnome